 Fit into a Size

-Clothes are one of the most honest measures of progress.
-Unlike scales, they don't fluctuate with water weight or lie to you after a big meal.
-Whether you want to fit back into an old favorite that you loved, or something ambitious you bought way too small to aim for — in both cases, you're working toward fitting into a specific size.
+Clothes are one of the most reliable measures of progress.
+Unlike the scale, a waistband does not swing with water weight or lie to you after a big meal.
+Whether you want to get back into a favourite pair of trousers or finally fit something you bought a size too small on purpose, you are working toward something you can feel.

-Setting a goal to reach a target size creates a concrete, relatable motivator.
-You can anchor your effort to a size you remember feeling right in, or a size you're determined to reach.
-This turns progress into something tactile: a size you can imagine wearing, a wardrobe you can access again, and a sense of ease in your personal style.
+That makes a concrete target.
+You can anchor your effort to a size you remember feeling right in.
+It turns progress into something tactile: clothes you can picture wearing, a wardrobe you can use again, ease in your own style.

 Related motivators